-I have many a friend who loves Paulo Coehlo’s works and admittedly the past weekend was the first time I had read any of his novels.
+I have many a friend who loves the works of Paulo Coehlo and admittedly the past weekend was the first time I had read any of his novels.
 I bought The Alchemist a year or so ago and never got round to getting past the first few pages.
 But finally, on a relaxing Sunday I finished reading it.
 It was utterly profound and held great meaning.
 A beautiful read, which made me think about life and our life goals and dreams.
+Today’s post is a review of The Alchemist by Paulo Coehlo.

 The Alchemist centres around a shepherd boy and his search for his destiny.
 He meets many people on his journey and learns to trust and listen to nature as signs towards his ultimate goal.
 He passes many people who have/haven’t realised their dreams and observes the difference between those who have realised the potential versus the longing hearts of those who have not and/or never will.